We are constantly working to improve the DynaMaker cloud service and lately we have been focusing extra hard on usability for developers.

 Pres SAVE & UPDATE and test the checkout button in the editor

-Now on Thursday (19/3) at 16:00 CET we have an upcoming webinar to learn how to setup an assembly and let rules and logic automatically place components in DynaMaker.
+On Thursday (19/3) at 16:00 CET we have an upcoming webinar to learn how to set up an assembly and let rules and logic automatically place components in DynaMaker.
 Please join in by sending an email to email@example.com or read more about our other upcoming webinars at our open webinars page.

 Development process in 10 steps